If you're going through a divorce in the Seattle area, I want to help.

 Two-thirds of divorce is about money

 Your attorney handles the legal side.
 They negotiate terms, file motions, represent you in court.
 That's what they're trained for.
 But they're not building financial models.
-They're not calculating whether you can actually afford the house you're fighting for, or tracing years of stock options and RSUs to separate what's marital from what's not.
+They're not calculating whether you can actually afford the house you're fighting for, or tracing 20 years of retirement contributions to separate what's marital from what's not.

 That's what I do.
 I help you gather your financial information, understand your numbers, and know the right questions to ask.
 I can help draft settlement proposals that reflect reality, not just what sounds fair on paper.
 And I work cooperatively with your attorney so the legal strategy and the financial analysis support each other.